Pair Programming for Homework Assignments

 Rather than working alone on a homework assignment, you may work with one other person provided that you follow the instructions on this page.

-In pair programming, you and your partner are both physically present and work collaboratively at one computer.
+In pair programming, you and your partner are both present and work collaboratively at one computer.
 One person is the "driver" and types the code into the computer.
 The other person is called the "navigator" and actively checks the work entered by the driver.
-Each partner spends about one-half of the time for each assignment as the driver and the other half as the reviewer.
-Together, you and your partner should discuss and implement the design, produce the code and run the tests on the code.
+Each partner spends about one-half of the time for each project as the driver and the other half as the navigator.
+Together, you and your partner design, produce and test the code.
 Each solution must be a true joint effort equally owned, created and understood by both students.

 Rules of Pair Programming

-- You must work with one other student of your class, no more and no less, for an assignment.
+- Work with one other student of your class, no more and no less, for an assignment.

-- Periodically, about every half-hour, change who uses the keyboard and mouse so that each student has a chance to drive.
+- Periodically, no less than every half-hour, change who uses the keyboard and mouse so that each student has a chance to drive.

-- You must both turn in the same project code.
+- Both partners must turn in the same assignment code.

 Do my partner and I each need to turn in the assignment?